Belinda: A Central Character of the Mock-epic

 Various Traits of Belinda’s Character

 Belinda is a lady of a romantic nature.
 She keeps a lively and agile look on her face.
 She is carefully polite to everyone and passes her gentle smile to everyone who comes to her as the sun sheds its warmth on everyone.
 Her physical attraction is enchanting and can shake the faith of anyone.
 She reveals to us her coquetry and shrewdness.
 She is totally blind with a sense of pride and arrogance.
 On the other hand, Belinda is a lady of emotions.
 She is extremely joyful when she gains victory.
-We can judge her emotions when she fights with Baron and shows the extreme of being exceedingly sorrowful and tearful.
+We can judge her emotions when she fights with the baron and shows the extreme of being exceedingly sorrowful and tearful.
 Belinda lacks spirituality.
 She is cautious about her personal reputation rather than spiritual purity and has no sense of moral integrity.

 Belinda’s Character in a Nutshell